+TORONTO — Loblaw Cos. here said it has fallen behind on the five-year recovery plan it laid out in 2005, but it hopes to catch up within six to nine months.
 Citing the progress it's made in the last few months, Allan L. Leighton, president and deputy chairman, said, “We can build the sales momentum the business requires, and I'm confident we'll get ourselves back on track within six to nine months.”
 He made his remarks during a conference call with analysts to discuss financial results for ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.